 Scope and Contents

-The Alexander Archipenko papers measure 18 linear feet, and are dated 1904-1986, with the bulk created between 1930 and 1964.
+The Alexander Archipenko papers measure 19 linear feet and date from 1904 to 1986, with the bulk of materials dating from 1930 to 1964.
 The sculptor's personal and professional life is documented by correspondence, financial records, scrapbooks, printed matter, and photographs documenting his art, exhibitions, travel, teaching activities, and the Archipenko Art School.
 Archipenko wrote and lectured extensively about his philosophies of art and the relationship between art and nature.
-The papers include drafts, notes, and final manuscript of published and unpublished writings, and notes, outlines, transcripts, and sound recordings of some of his lectures.
+The papers include drafts, notes, and final manuscripts of published and unpublished writings, and notes, outlines, transcripts, and audio recordings of some of his lectures.

 Correspondence concerns both personal and professional matters.
-Among Archipenko's personal correspondents are relatives and friends in the Ukraine, wife Angelica during her extended stays in Mexico and California, and other women.
-Professional correspondence with dealers, curators, scholars, collectors, colleges and universities concerns exhibitions, sales and commissions, loans, teaching, and lecture engagements.
+Among Archipenko's personal correspondents are relatives and friends in the Ukraine, his wife Angelica during her extended stays in Mexico and California, and other women.
+Professional correspondence is with dealers, curators, scholars, collectors, colleges and universities concerning exhibitions, sales and commissions, loans, and teaching and lecture engagements.

 Archipenko wrote and lectured extensively about his philosophy of art, art in nature, and theories concerning creativity and the universe.
 His papers include manuscripts, drafts, notes and supporting materials for his book published in 1960, Archipenko: Fifty Creative Years, 1908-1958.
-Similar documentation of unpublished writings, as well as notes, outlines, and some transcripts of lectures and talks also survive.
+Similar documentation of unpublished writings, as well as notes, outlines, and some transcripts of lectures and talks are also in the series.

 Financial records consist of banking records, paid bills, and miscellaneous items.
 Paid bills include invoices and receipts for art supplies, shipping, and storage.
 Among the miscellaneous items are price lists, royalties paid by the Museum of Modern Art for Woman Combing Her Hair, and sales records.

 Nine scrapbooks contain clippings, exhibition announcements and catalogs, lecture notices, advertisements and brochures of the Archipenko Art School, and a small number of photographs.
-Among the Alexander Archipenko Papers is a fair amount of printed matter that consists primarily of clippings about Archipenko and exhibition catalogs with related announcements and invitations.
+Printed matter consists primarily of clippings about Archipenko and exhibition catalogs with related announcements and invitations.
 Miscellaneous items include books about Archipenko, catalogs of museum collections containing works by Archipenko, and reproductions.
 Of special interest is a brochure about the Multiplex Advertising Machine that bears a similarity to the Archipentura, an "apparatus for displaying Changeable Pictures" Archipenko invented circa 1924 and patented in 1927.

 Photographs are of people, Archipenko's travels and miscellaneous places, exhibitions, works of art, events, and miscellaneous subjects.
 Five photograph albums mainly document travels.
 Slides and transparencies include black and white lantern slides probably used to illustrate lectures.